 Starting from Lesson 5, the projects ramp up very heavily in complexity, which might cause students to feel discouraged or even stop learning all together.

 The project reviews are one of the most rewarding and encouraging parts of the whole program.
 The reviewer really gives you a lot of information on what you did great and what you might want to improve in future projects.
 They also provided me with a lot of helpful literature to read, and learn from.

 The mentorship basically includes a list of common questions students had in the past regarding a specific project.

 Oftentimes when you are stuck, someone else already had the same issue and the answer to your problem is right there.
 If you don’t find a post regarding your question, you can always post it as a new one.
 The mentor usually takes about a few hours to get back to you.

 Absolutely loved the project reviews.
 The reviewers are providing you with the necessary praise and constructive criticisms to push you to get better.
-I saved every single link the reviewers gave me as an additional resource and I am still coming back to those every now and then.
+I saved every single link the reviewers gave me as an additional resource, and I am still coming back to those now and then.

 to build upon.
 I enjoyed connecting with peers in the chat and eventually helping the newer students with their problems.

 At some parts, I felt the course was a bit outdated and Udacity should work on those modules to make it more interesting.